fbpx

 The event starts with a guide delivering a brief presentation about Petra and its history.
 It’s a tad tricky to hear, especially from the back, due to poor audio quality and the persistent chit chat all around.
 If you’re interested in this part of the presentation, you may want to find a spot closer to the front.

-After this, the Petra Night show will continue with a display of colored lights lighting up the Treasury.
+After this, the Petra By Night show will continue with a display of colored lights lighting up the Treasury.
 The music will continue, and you’ll have plenty of time to snap photos and just soak up the atmosphere.

 In my personal opinion, while easier to see the facade, the colored lights actually took a lot away from the magical glow and ambiance of the candles.
 However, others around us seemed to love it.
 To each their own!

-This is exactly what we did, although in retrospect we actually walked faster than we needed to (because we thought we were racing against the clock and might be too late!).
 We ended up passing other groups who were quite loud, which sort of detracted from our experience.
 Had we known that we could show up anytime before 9:15 p.m. or so, we would have trailed behind more for a quieter atmosphere.

 Tips for photographing Petra by Night

-Stock image example
+Stock image example via Unsplash

-Petra by Night
+Petra at Night

 Photo taken with iphone 12 pro night settings